 What Is the California Rest Break Law?

-Rest breaks in California are strictly regulated as well.
-As mandated by the law, there must be a 10- minute break for every (or a major fraction of) four hours worked.
+Rest periods in California are strictly regulated as well.
+As mandated by the law, there must be a 10- minute rest period for every (or a major fraction of) four hours worked.
 A ‘major fraction’ can cover any duration going above two hours of a four-hour shift.
 Let’s say an employee works a shift that lasts for 7.5 hours.
-In this case, they can take two rest breaks that last for ten minutes.
+In this case, they can take two rest periods that last for ten minutes.
 There’s one for the first hours of work, then another one for the remainder of the shift (3.5 hours).
 Keep in mind that a ‘major fraction’ of four hours means more than 50% of four hours.